tudat-team/tudat-space/docs/source/_src_getting_started/_src_use_of_tools/windows_subsystem_for_linux.rst

 Using WSL with Windows
 ######################

 - To access your Windows files from the Linux environment, you can navigate to ``/mnt/c/`` in the terminal.
-This is where your Windows files are mounted.
+This is where your Windows files are mounted and accessible from inside Linux.
 - To access the Linux files from Windows, you can navigate to ``\\wsl$\`` in the file explorer.
 - You can also access the Linux environment from the Windows terminal by running ``wsl``.
 - To access the Linux environment from the Windows file explorer, you can run ``explorer.exe .`` in the Linux terminal.